jesusredondo/jesusredondo.github.io/_posts/2017-02-14-VideoGame_design_I_Framework_Selection.markdown

 <img alt="Shushi-Neko" style="border:1px solid black" src="/images/gameDevelop/ShushiNeko.png" width="250">
 *Capture of Shushi Neko*

 What I like most about Cocos2d-x is the amount of freedom it provides to the developer, having access to the whole framework's code.
-But I have declined the idea of developing with this tutorial mainly because of its ABSOLUTE, NON EXISTENT, PIECE OF SHIT, GARBAGE [more billis here] Documentation.
-Yeah, everything is free, but the amount of open fronts they have.
-The terminology is a real mess and there is not clear roadmap.
+But I have declined the idea of developing with this framework mainly because of its ABSOLUTE, NON EXISTENT, PIECE OF SHIT, GARBAGE [more billis here] Documentation.
+Yeah, everything is free, but the amount of open fronts they have doesn't promise a clear future.
+Besides, the terminology is a real mess and there is not clear roadmap.
 If you are into the framework... that's OK, getting into it is another history.

 ### [Unity](https://unity3d.com/)